Measurement Component

 self.ui = load_qt_ui_file(self.ui_filename)

-# connect ui widgets to measurement/hardware settings or functions
+# Connect UI widgets to measurement/hardware settings or functions

 self.settings.activation.connect_to_pushButton(self.ui.start_pushButton)